Two-scale integrators with high accuracy and long-time conservations for the nonlinear Klein-Gordon equation in the nonrelativistic limit regime: Introduction

-In this paper we are interested in using numerical integrators with time {stepsizes} that are much larger than the $\eps$ of the system to obtain improved uniform accuracy and good long-time energy conservation when solving \eqref{klein-gordon}.
-To {obtain} the integrators with improved uniform accuracy, we take advantage of two-scale formulation approach, spectral semi-discretisation and exponential integrators with more than one stage.
-However, this brings some challenges and difficulties in the achievement and analysis of long time energy conservation. a) The two-scale formulation approach results in a new system which has a completely different linear part and nonlinear function in comparison with the original problem \eqref{klein-gordon}.
-This brings more difficulties in the proof of energy conservation of the original problem \eqref{klein-gordon}. b) To {achieve} high order improved uniform accuracy and good long time behaviour, two-stage and three-stage exponential integrators are chosen in this paper. {Unfortunately, however,} for a method with more than one stage applied to highly oscillatory systems, long time analysis has not been done for any method so far.
-As pointed out in \cite{Cohen0}, there is the technical difficulty coming from the identification of invariants in the corresponding modulation system.
+In this paper we are interested in using numerical integrators with time {stepsizes} that are much larger than the $\eps$ of the system to obtain high accuracy and good long-time energy conservation. {This work addresses both high-order UA algorithms and their nice long-term behaviour, with the main challenge—compared to \cite{Chartier15}—being the need to achieve these two goals concurrently.} {To this end}, we take advantage of two-scale formulation approach, spectral semi-discretisation and exponential integrators with more than one stage.
+However, this brings some challenges and difficulties in the achievement and analysis of long time energy conservation. a) The two-scale formulation approach results in a new system which has a completely different linear part and nonlinear function in comparison with the original problem \eqref{klein-gordon}. {This alteration introduces additional challenges in establishing the proof of long time near energy conservation for the initial problem \eqref{klein-gordon}.} b) To {achieve} high order accuracy and good long time behaviour, two-stage and three-stage exponential integrators are chosen in this paper. {Unfortunately, however,} for a method with more than one stage applied to highly oscillatory systems, {it seems to us that long time analysis has not been done.} As pointed out in \cite{Cohen0}, there is the technical difficulty coming from the identification of invariants in the corresponding modulation system.
 Thus, it remains a challenge to study long time behaviour for a method with more than one stage. c) The third challenge comes {from} the diversity of \eqref{klein-gordon} considered in this paper.
-Large initial data case \eqref{datal} usually leads to large bounds of the coefficient functions in the modulated Fourier expansion, which prevents the derivation of the long time conservation.
+Large initial data case usually leads to large bounds of the coefficient functions in the modulated Fourier expansion, which prevents the derivation of the long time conservation.

 To overcome these difficulties and make the analysis go smoothly, a novel approach to the design of integrators is established.
 The main contributions of this paper are as follows.